-It seems like every week or so a new wind turbine model is brought to market.
-Even
+It seems like every week or so a new wind turbine model is brought to

-expires in 2016.
+energy systems that expires in 2016.
 Taken together with state mandated

 powered system for as much as 50% off.

-Before you choose a wind turbine and tower you have to decide how much of your
+Before you choose a wind turbine and tower you have to decide how much of

-many kWh (kilowatt hours) of electricity you consume annually.
+to know how many kWh (kilowatt hours) of electricity you consume annually.

 So get out a years worth of electric bills, look at the meter reading section

 If you're the average American household you consume between 9,000 and

 12,000 kWh per year.
 And if you're planning on replacing let's say 9,000

 kWh a year with wind power you would need a 10k system costing upwards

 of $40,000 plus installation.
 This might sound like a lot of money, but dollar

 system costing around 13,000 - $18,000.